Policy Gradient with Tree Expansion: Experiments

 \section{Experiments}

-We conduct our experiments on multiple games from the Atari simulation suite \cite{bellemare2013arcade}.
-As a baseline, we train a PPO \citep{schulman2017proximal} agent with $256$ workers in parallel.
-In a hyperparameter search, we found this number of workers to be the best in terms of run-time.
-The environment engine is the highly efficient Atari-CuLE \cite{dalton2020accelerating}, a CUDA-based version of Atari that runs on GPU.
-Similarly, we use Atari-CuLE for the GPU-based breadth-first TS as done in \cite{dalal2021improve}.
-We then train \treepol{} for depths $d=1 \dots 8,$ with a single worker.
-We use five seeds for each experiment.

-For the implementation, we extend Stable-Baselines3 \cite{raffin2019stable} with all parameters taken as default from the original PPO paper \cite{schulman2017proximal}.
-We will release the code upon publication.
-For depths $d \geq 3$, we limited the tree to a maximum width of $1024$ nodes and pruned non-promising trajectories in terms of estimated weights.
-Since the distributed PPO baseline advances significantly faster in terms of environment steps, for a fair comparison, we ran all experiments for one week on the same machine and use the wall-clock time as the x-axis.
-We use Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz equipped with one NVIDIA Tesla V100 32GB.
+We conduct our experiments on multiple games from the Atari simulation suite \citep{bellemare2013arcade}.
+As a baseline, we train a PPO \citep{schulman2017proximal} agent with $256$ GPU workers in parallel \citep{dalton2020accelerating}.
+For the tree expansion, we employ a GPU breadth-first as in \citep{dalal2021improve}.
+We then train \treepolC{} \footnote{We also experimented with \treepolE\ and the results were almost identical.
+This is due to the quasi-deterministic nature of Atari, which causes the trajectory logits \eqref{eq:logit} to have almost no variability.
+We encourage future work on E-SoftTreeMax using probabilistic environments that are risk-sensitive.} for depths $d=1 \dots 8,$ with a single worker.
+For depths $d \geq 3$, we limited the tree to a maximum width of $1024$ nodes and pruned trajectories with low estimated weights.
+Since the distributed PPO baseline advances significantly faster in terms of environment steps, for a fair comparison, we ran all experiments for one week on the same machine.
+For more details see Appendix \ref{app:experiments}.